factoryofthesun/exam/README.md

 After assigning treatments and running the experiment, the `estimate_effects` function computes an unbiased estimate of the treatment effects.
 The function offers two estimation methods as outlined in [[1]](#1), where "matched" computes the weighted average of estimated coefficients for each propensity-score (probability) matched subpopulation, and "single" estimates a single OLS regression controlling for treatment probabilities.
 The former produces an unbiased estimate of the ATE (average treatment effect) for each treatment, whereas the latter produces an unbiased estimate of a well-defined weighted average of the CATE (conditional average treatment effect) for each propensity-score subpopulation.

+**Note:** Subpopulations that result in a rank-deficient design matrix will be dropped from estimation.
+This may result in poor estimation if the propensity scores are not coarse enough.

 ```python
 import pandas as pd
 import numpy as np